Krishna1081/Blogify/README.md

 # Blogify
 Blogify is a blogging application made using Django, HTML, Bootstrap and CSS.
-It allows users to create, delete and update their posts and interact with contents of other users.
-This was made by following the guidelines provided by corey schafer in his channel [Youtube](https://youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&si=V4OhbYLW9s-KipZN).
+It allows users to create, delete and update their posts and interact with the content of other users.
+This was made by following the guidelines provided by corey schafer on his channel [Youtube](https://youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&si=V4OhbYLW9s-KipZN).

 ## Table of Contents
 - Features